 - Low risk (or at least, not high risk)

 The goal isn’t to get lucky on a huge payout your first time around.
-It’s to understand the basics, learn how races unfold, and develop a feel for what works.
+It’s to understand the basics, learn how horse finishes work, and develop a feel for what’s worth backing.
+Once you’re confident, you can explore more advanced strategies like accumulators, forecasts, or system bets.

 Top 4 Horse Racing Bets for Beginners